 The park is home to a cascading waterfall and a popular salmon spawning river.
 In fact, the annual run of spawning salmon is one of the park’s main attractions.

 The Salmon congregate at the foot of Stamp Falls before embarking on their journey up the fish ladders to their spawning beds.
 Starting in late August thousands of Sockeye Salmon make their spawning runs up the Stamp.
 It’s also the same journey Coho and Chinook Salmon do every year starting in late September until early December.

-A short, well maintained 2-kilometre trail explores the banks of the Stamp River in the park.
-The well-maintained walking path passes by the fish ladders and the fast-moving rapids.
-There are several lookout points along the river, which offer excellent views of the salmon fighting their way up the rapids.
+A short, well-maintained, 2-kilometre trail explores the banks of Stamp River in the park.
+The path passes by the fish ladders and the fast-moving rapids.
+There are several lookout points along the river, offering excellent views of the salmon fighting their way up the rapids.
 Watch closely and you will see them jumping out of the water.

-Spawning salmon is also a draw for black bear, who head to the river for an easy meal.
-So, if you are lucky, you may see one or two on the river bank.
+Spawning salmon is also a draw for black bears, who head to the river for an easy meal.
+If you are lucky, you may see one or two on the river bank.

-When in Vancouver Island wilderness areas, please make sure you are using safety precautions, especially around wildlife.
+When in Vancouver Island wilderness areas, please make sure to use safety precautions, especially around wildlife.
 Bald eagles also frequent the area, so don’t forget to bring your camera!

 A Bit of History

 Stamp River Park is named after Edward Stamp, an English mariner and entrepreneur, who built Port Alberni’s earliest sawmill.

 There are 23 non-serviced campsites available at this park.
 The sites are set in a mature forest, with many of them overlooking the river.
 There are pit toilets located in the campground, and a freshwater tap near the entrance.
 The park also has a day-use picnic area.